aegentdev/mcpagentscanner/README.md

 - **Risk Categorization**: Classifies risks as Critical, Medium, or Low severity
 - **YAML Integration**: Injects security guardrails into agent card files
 - **Threat Intelligence**: Incorporates OWASP Top 10 and other security frameworks
+- **Web Dashboard**: Beautiful web interface to view scan results and history
+- **Real-time Updates**: Automatic refresh of scan results in the dashboard

 ## 📋 Prerequisites